$L^2$ estimates and vanishing theorems for holomorphic vector bundles equipped with singular Hermitian metrics: Abstract

 \section{Abstract}

-We investigate singular Hermitian metrics on vector bundles, especially strictly Griffiths positive ones. $L^2$ esitimates and vanishing theorems usually require an assumption that vector bundles are Nakano positive.
-However there is no general definition of the Nakano positivity in singular settings.
-In this paper, we show various $L^2$ estimates and vanishing theromes by assuming that the vector bundle is strictly Griffiths positive and the base manifold is projective.
+We investigate singular Hermitian metrics on vector bundles, especially strictly Griffiths positive ones. $L^2$ estimates and vanishing theorems usually require an assumption that vector bundles are Nakano positive.
+However, there is no general definition of the Nakano positivity in singular settings.
+In this paper, we show various $L^2$ estimates and vanishing theorems by assuming that the vector bundle is strictly Griffiths positive and the base manifold is projective.